 Today I’m sharing Easter egg crafts.
-The days are getting longer and soon is will be spring.
-Easter isn’t far it’s April 4th so I think it’s a great time to begin sharing ideas for spring, don’t you?
+The days are getting longer and soon will be spring.
+Easter isn’t far it’s April 4th, so I think it’s a great time to begin sharing ideas for spring, don’t you?

-After finding this 6″ paper Mache egg on Factory Direct Crafts I bought the egg of course and began thinking of egg craft ideas.
+After finding this 6″ paper Mache egg on Factory Direct Crafts I bought the egg and began thinking of spring egg craft ideas.

 - paper Mache egg in size of your choice HERE